An amputation injury claim is likely to be complex. Thompsons specialist personal injury solicitors can be by your side throughout your claim.

-As a general rule, surgical amputations are carried out only if absolutely necessary.
-Medics will do everything they can to avoid having to carry out surgical amputations, but sometimes there is no other option.
+As a general rule, surgical amputations are carried out only if absolutely necessary and medics will do everything they can to avoid having to remove a body part.
+Sadly, sometimes there is no other option.

-Traumatic amputations normally occur during a catastrophic accident – usually in a road traffic accident or in an accident at work involving dangerous machinery or on a construction site.
+Traumatic amputations sometimes occur during a catastrophic accident – typically road traffic accidents, on a construction site, military incidents or accidents at work involving dangerous machinery.

-A specialist solicitor with experience should always be sought to deal with compensation claims involving an amputation.
-Thompsons’ team of serious injury solicitors has years of experience in dealing with compensation claims involving all types of amputation and can offer the support, assistance and specialist advice that others firms cannot.
+Thompsons’ team of serious injury solicitors has years of experience in dealing with compensation claims involving all types of amputation.
+We offer the support, assistance and specialist advice that other firms cannot.

 Thompsons' personal injury solicitors in Scotland are experienced in making high-value claims for clients who have suffered amputation injuries.
 Our expertise covers more than just claiming compensation, our years in this field mean we have built up strong relationships with specialists in numerous related fields.